-- 1. Property control number decals must be ordered from Office of Procurement and Property Management, Property Management Office. - 2.
-Property control number decals come in a sheet of 10 and should be ordered by either the DPO or a Property Custodian, provided the Custodian needs that many. - 3.
-To place an order for property control number decals, complete a "Forms Stock Release" Form 02-591 and forward the form to the Property Management Office in Anchorage. - 4.
-Pricing for property control number decals can be found on the "Ordering Property Control Number Decals at https://doa.alaska.gov/oppm/property/pdf/Ordering-Property-Control-Number-Decals.pdf
+- 1. Property control number decals must be ordered from Office of Procurement and Property Management, Property Management Office - 2.
+Or can be requested to be added to vendor supplied decals. - a.
+To avoid duplication in numbering, a full list of Property Tag numbers requested through a vendor must be provided to the PMO's administrative support (907-754-3400) as soon as the request is made to the vendor. - 3.
+Property control number decals come in a sheet of 10 and should be ordered by either the DPO or a Property Custodian, provided the Custodian needs that many. - 4.
+To place an order for property control number decals, complete a "Forms Stock Release" Form 02-591 and forward the form to the Property Management Office in Anchorage. - 5.
+Pricing for property control number decals can be found on the "Ordering Property Control Number Decals at https://doa.alaska.gov/oppm/property/pdf/Ordering-Property-Control-Number-Decals.pdf with paint, an etching needle, marking pen, or other permanent method may be used.